aws-samples/aws-bare-metal-kvm-demo/README.md

 fi
 ```

-Onde GUEST_IP é o IP da nossa VM, GUEST_PORT é a porta que faremos o redirecionamento do trafego nesse caso a porta do SSH, HOST_PORT a porta que mapearemos do host para a guest
+Where GUEST_IP is the IP of our VM, GUEST_PORT is the port that we will do the  redirect of the traffic, in this case SSH port, HOST_PORT the port that we will map from the host to the guest

 ```bash
 sudo chmod +x /etc/libvirt/hooks/qemu